Concrete Surface Preparation Products by SureCrete

 Deep Level is designed to go from 1/8” and up to fill larger holes and chunks of missing concrete.
 When patching concrete from 1”- 4” addition of pea gravel is recommended.

-Why use Concrete Repair Products Thin or Thick Holes and Spalling Cement?
+Why use Concrete Repair Materials Thin or Thick Holes and Spalling Cement?

 Nobody wants a concrete slab that has large pits and voids in it, no matter what their cause was.
 And you certainly can’t apply a beautiful new decorative overlay without filling them in first!
 Our concrete patching products allow you to deal with this step exceptionally efficiently and smoothly.
 We’ve formulated our pre-blended patching bag mixes to deal with a wide range of concrete problems.